SalahGFX/Computer-architecture/README.md

 # Computer-architecture
-This a set of french QCM about the computer architecture
+This is a set of french QCM about computer architecture